 There's no denying that pear-shaped engagement rings are experiencing a major comeback, and it's easy to see why: These stunning teardrop-shaped pieces are not only timeless and eye-catching, but they also elongate your finger for a flattering look.
 Plus, no matter the size, a pear-shaped diamond always seems to sparkle just a little bit more than its counterparts.

-Pear-shaped engagement rings have an elongated teardrop shape and are a combination of a marquise and oval-cut.
+Pear-shaped diamonds or gemstones have an elongated teardrop shape and are a combination of a marquise and oval cut.

-With options for every aesthetic, pear-shaped engagement rings range from minimal solitaires to vintage-inspired styles and unique takes with colorful gemstones.
-Then, there are super-unconventional settings like clusters, double-band rings, and off-kilter stones, which are ideal for those inclined to forego traditional engagement rings.
+For over 500 years, pear-shaped rings evolved and adapted to the ever-changing need for more modern touches.
+They came from marquise shapes, and today, there are pear-shaped engagement rings for every aesthetic, from minimal solitaires to vintage-inspired styles and unique takes with colorful gemstones.
+Then, there are super-unconventional settings, such as clusters, double-band rings, and off-kilter stones, that are ideal for those inclined to forego traditional engagement rings.

 Ahead, learn about the pros and cons of pear-shaped engagement rings, how to care for them, and more.